sjl/cl-digraph/docs/03-reference.markdown

   The order in which the vertices are processed is unspecified.

-  An error will be signaled if the graph contains a cycle.
+  A `topological-sort-cycle` error will be signaled if the graph contains a cycle.

+### `TOPOLOGICAL-SORT-CYCLE` (class)

+An error signaled when topologically sorting a graph that contains a cycle.

+   `vertex-involved` can be used to retrieve one of the vertices involved in a cycle.
+Which vertex in the cycle is chosen is arbitrary.

+### `VERTEX-INVOLVED` (generic function)

+    (VERTEX-INVOLVED CONDITION)

+Retrieve the vertex involved in the condition.

 ### `VERTICES` (function)